 You might be wondering is Coinbase safe?
 If so have a look at that article about Coinbase’s security practices to ease your mind.

 Do you remember in 2013 when Bitcoin hit $1,000 and everyone claimed there would be devastation soon?
-Bitcoin did drop temporarily, but it’s back like a rocket ship, recently hit an all-time high of $7,450.
+Bitcoin did drop temporarily, but it’s coming back like a rocket ship, sitting right below $1000 at $963 at time of writing.
 But is it here to stay?
 One things for sure, it’s currently a major trend and if you look at what leading venture capital investors like Mark Andreessen are saying, we’ve seen this story line before when it comes to emerging technologies.

 In a 2014 article titled “Why Bitcoin Matters”, Andreessen goes on to explain: